Food & drink

 We've crafted this pub guide with sports fans in mind, so you can find the perfect spot for a post-clash celebration/commiseration.

-We are pretty proud that Ballarat is kicking goals in the food game, so we’ve thrown in a few local gems and some honourable mentions that go beyond traditional pub grub.
+We're pretty proud that Ballarat is kicking goals in the food game, so we've thrown in a few local gems and some honourable mentions that go beyond traditional pub grub.

-Near Ballarat Railway Station and Eastern Oval
+Near Ballarat Train Station and Eastern Oval

 • Aunty Jacks | A key player in the Ballarat craft drinks renaissance, this award-winning brewpub makes its own beer on site.
 An extensive specials board builds on a classic menu.
 On weekends, book in for an afternoon tour and tasting experience.